← All Guides

 8. Vaunn Medical Adjustable Shower Chair

-"The most affordable option — acceptable for lighter seniors with minimal support needs, but limited otherwise."
+"A simple swivel stool — acceptable for mobile seniors with minimal support needs, but limited otherwise."

 Pros